Current Transmission System

 Of course, you may do the opposite way of thinking.
 The last one mile of the power infrastructure uses the existing AC power transmission and performs the national power transmission network side with DC power transmission.
 However, since there is a transmission line for each power company even under the present circumstances, DC power transmission may be good to use as a backup.
 In particular, when there was a shortage of power in the Tokyo Electric Power District after the Great East Japan Earthquake, the government transferred electricity from West Japan to East Japan.
 However, due to the lack of 50 Hz/60 Hz convertible capacity, sufficient power could not be accommodated.

 Therefore, it may be better to position as a backup at the time of the disaster, to spread DC power transmission networks throughout the country, and to connect to the AC power transmission networks of each electric power company by a grid connection.
 It may be possible to construct a power transmission network that is resistant to disasters and compatible with natural energy without difficulty.
-If Edison is alive, he keeps an eye on converting AC power in the 50 Hz/60 Hz boundary area once, and it might have been beginning to connect DC power transmission from there, even though standardized the transmission voltage.
+If Edison were alive today, he would likely focus on utilizing DC smart grids to complement the existing infrastructure.
+Instead of relying solely on the traditional grid, regional DC networks could manage power generated by local solar panels.

 On the other hand, if you don't use the existing power grid, you will first build a regional smart grid with DC power transmission, and eventually, you will connect the regional smart grids with a DC power grid.
 It will be the same way as establishing a power grid in developing countries.
-In this case, if the transmission voltage of each area is not matched, the conversion will be required when connecting each grid.
+In this case, If the transmission voltages of these regional grids do not match, conversion will be required to interconnect them.
 Of course, the DC/DC converter itself is also improving its performance, so it may not be a big burden, but unifying the voltage is very important because it leads to price reduction due to the small variety of mass production of equipment.

 Through these, there may be a movement to overturn the outcome of the "War of the Currents" that Tesla won over 100 years ago.
-Actually, under the slogan "Build the environment where the Internet can be used all over the world," SpaceX (established by Eron Mask) launched a Starlink project to launch a large number of communication satellites.
+Actually, under the slogan "Build the environment where the Internet can be used all over the world," SpaceX (established by Elon Musk) launched a Starlink project to launch a large number of communication satellites.

 New projects are being envisioned in the power industry.
 For example, a project to create solar and wind power plants in the Sahara and the Middle East has been underway for over ten years as "Desertec" in Europe.
 Though this project has not made progress on funding and security issues, it has been reported that they will start a project in Tunisia in 2017.